Need Help? Give us a call.

 The cost of flat fees and incidental fees ultimately depends on the payment processor you work with.
 As we mentioned earlier, some payment processors might charge more (in terms of cost and amount) of these kinds of fees than others.
 On the whole, however, it would be safe to say that these fees range from $5-100.
 Typically, certain flat fees, like monthly account fees, will range on the higher end of that spectrum, whereas most incidental fees will fall on the lower end.
 As an example, if you use Helcim as your merchant services provider, you’ll pay a monthly account fee of $15-50 (depending on your plan) and a chargeback fee of $15 per occurrence.

 There are numerous payment processors available for you to work with, each with different features, services, and costs.
-Generally, however, a differentiator between providers is whether they’re a payment service provider (PSP), like Square or PayPal, or a merchant account provider, like Payline or Dharma.
+Generally, however, a differentiator between providers is whether they’re a payment service provider (PSP), like Square or PayPal, or a merchant account provider, like Payline Data or Dharma Merchant Services.